GlebRazgar/AIM/README.md

 2. The Gemini branch contains the MAIA implementation with Gemini backbone.
 3. The SAE branch contains the sparse autoencoder.

+We will merge them into a single branch in a few days to make it more plug and play

 Installation instructions for Maia
 ---